XioZ/ada-zalix-website/README.md

 Then, to tackle the impact of star actors in movies, we will restrict ourselves to actors who played in at least 35 movies.

-# 4.2 How has the impact of stars evolved over time in movie ratings?
+# 4.2 Star's Evolution: How A Star's Impact Changes Over Time

 Before diving into the core of our analysis, we will try to investigate the evolution of average ratings for actors who played in at least 20 movies.